amandeep-singh13/Talk-to-senior-mern/README.md

 # Talk-to-senior-mern
-This is my contribution in building the website of a startup "talktosenior"
+This is my contribution in building the website of a startup "talktosenior". visit "talktosenior.com"